skylerxx/academicpages/_portfolio/research-channel.md

 *Keywords*: New e-commerce channel adoption, industrial selling, growth modelling

-(Submitted.
+(In submission.
 The manuscript will be uploaded here.)